Students play on-line learning games that teach fundamental musical skills within a learning management system.

 Scores.
 Whenever a game is played through to the end a quantitative score is recorded in the database.
 Each game has a target score.
-Whenever the target score is met or exceeded on the Quiz the user is considered to have mastered that concept, an indicator appears on the screen for that game.
-For Challenge games a gameboard is available which shows scores of the top 20 students in the world (by first name and city.
+Whenever the target score is met or exceeded on the Quiz the user is considered to have mastered that concept, an indicator (green checkmark) appears on the screen for that game.
+For Challenge games a gameboard is available (pending) which shows scores of the top 20 students in the world (by first name and city.
 Although teachers and administrators may play games, scores and score history are only recorded for students.

 Planned Simplicity.
 The simplicity combined with the sequencing makes learning music fun, while a deceptively powerful tool.
 For adults the recommendation is to "think like a kid again" and enjoy the games while progressively learning music literacy.
 A more "glitzy" or "theatrical" approach to game design was intentionally rejected, as it was found that the student's attention can be easily distracted, diminishing learning.

 Children with special needs who are introduced to playing these music learning games have been found to not only enjoy them and learn music skills, but it has been found that they advance in other areas of development as well.

 Subscription.
 The website is subscription-based to the subscriber level non-public portal.
-A subscriber is synonymous with "member, and is identified with a name and e-mail address combination and given a unique member number.
+A subscriber is synonymous with "member, and is identified with a username and e-mail address combination and given a unique member number.
 The subscriber/member is considered to be the “Administrator”, with the capabilities of entering student information and teacher information, depending upon the subscription level capabilities.

 Using log-on credentials of username and password the subscriber/member gains access to the Subscriber-Administrator resource center (Dashboard).
 From there, the Administrator may enter Teacher and Student information into the system up to the number of student seats for the particular subscription level.
 (Additional "non-active" students may be entered.)
 An active student, upon entering their assigned username and password gains access to the student music learning center (Dashboard) and can play games.
 In the Solo subscription level the Teacher defaults from the subscriber information but can be altered by the Administrator (subscriber).